-Louisiana is a top candidate for this list with some unforeseen delays in the regulatory process.
+Louisiana online sportsbooks are a top candidate for this list with some unforeseen delays in the regulatory process.
 The biggest issue was Mike Noel stepping down as chairman of the state’s Gaming Control Board in June.

 In recent developments, Gov. John Bel Edwards named former state Senator Ronnie Johns as the new chairman.
 This is a step in the right direction but there is little chance that Louisiana will meet that Sept.
 9 deadline for launch.

 The approval process for rules and regulations could actually drag into early next year.
 Louisiana sports fans should be able to legally wager on Super Bowl LVI barring any further delays.

 Another state that is likely to come up short on the Sept.
 9 launch is Maryland.
 The state’s Lottery and Gaming Control Board recently approved an initial set of rules and regulations governing legal sports betting.